 Engagement is hard-core planning, where a couple gets down to the brass tacks of preparing for life after the wedding.
 This is where, depending on their circumstances, they go looking for an apartment to rent or a house to buy or a plot of land on which to build.
 They talk to real estate agents and house contractors.
 They visit banks to check out car loans.
 They set money back in savings against future expenses.
-They consider and anticipate every possible snag or glitch or obstacle they can think of and provide for those possibilities in advance.
-The goal is to have everything so well in order by the end of the engagement period that, from the start their marriage, everything will run like a well-oiled machine.

-There are several key areas that engaged couples should focus their attention on during this all-critical period of engagement.
+They consider and anticipate every possible snag or glitch or obstacle they can think of in advance.
+The goal is to have everything so well in order by the end of the engagement period that, from the start their marriage, everything will run like a welloiled machine. and provide for those possibilities There are several key areas that engaged couples should focus their attention on during this all-critical period of engagement.
 Proper care and preparation given to these things now will smooth the transition into married life and make things a lot easier down the line.
-Any couples seeking to ensure a healthy and successful marriage should give due attention to a spiritual foundation, economic stability, educational goals, parenting philosophy, and sexual standards.
+Any couples seeking to ensure a healthy and successful marriage stability, educational goals, parenting philosophy, and sexual standards.
 Together, these five areas comprise the categories where virtually all marital problems and divisions occur.
 Getting "in gear" with each other now on these issues will help avoid problems later on.